smallmultiples/sketch-chippencharts/README.md

 ## Version history

+##### 3.5.3

+- Add data value to layer name in the format "Layer name {:value:}"
+- Optimise workflow with negative values for both, random and user-defined charts

 ##### 3.5.2

 - Bug fix for "Defined bar chart from selected layers" where bars wouldn't reposition correctly when first value is negative.